A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Acknowledgements

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement STRONG-2020 No 824093.
 MGE is supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 647981, 3DSPIN).
 AS acknowledges support from U.S. Department of Energy contract DE-AC05-06OR23177, under which Jefferson Science Associates, LLC, manages and operates Jefferson Lab, for his work on this review [JLAB-THY-18-2756].
+AS also acknowledges support from the European Commission through the Marie Sk\l{}odowska-Curie Action SQuHadron (grant agreement ID: 795475).
 S.J.B. is supported by the Department of Energy, contract DE–AC02–76SF00515 [SLAC-PUB-17291].
 GC acknowledges support from the ERC Ideas Consolidator Grant CRYSBEAM G.A. n.
 615089.
 AK, NT, LM and CH acknowledge support by the RFBR/CNRS grant 18-52-15007 and PRC-1980.
 ZY is supported by NSFC under the grant number 11575094.
 This work is supported by Grant No. 2017/26/M/ST2/01074 of the National Science Centre, Poland.
-The work of JPL, CH and LM was partly supported by the French CNRS via the COPIN-IN2P3 agreement, the IN2P3 project "TMD@NLO", the Franco-Spanish PICS "Excitonium", the project Quarkonium4AFTER of the Franco-Chinese LIA FCPPL and by the Paris-Saclay U. via the P2I Department, that of HSS by the ILP Labex (ANR-11-IDEX-0004-02, ANR-10-LABX-63), that of JS by Funda\c c\~ao para a Ci\^encia e a Tecnologia under contract CERN/FIS-PAR/0015/2017, that of EGF by that of EGF by Ministerio de Ciencia e Innovacion of Spain under project FPA2017-83814-P, Unidad de Excelencia Maria de Maetzu under project MDM-2016-0692 and the Paris-Saclay U., that of NY by JSPS Postdoctoral Fellowships for Research Abroad.
-The work of FD is supported by the "Departments of Excellence 2018 - 2022" Grant awarded by the Italian Ministry of Education, University and Research (MIUR) (L.232/2016).
+The work of JPL, CH and LM was partly supported by the French CNRS via the COPIN-IN2P3 agreement, the IN2P3 project ``TMD@NLO" and ``GLUE@NLO" , the Franco-Spanish PICS ``Excitonium", the project Quarkonium4AFTER of the Franco-Chinese LIA FCPPL, by the P2IO Labex via the ``Gluodynamics'' project. and by the Paris-Saclay U. via the P2I Department, that of HSS by the ILP Labex (ANR-11-IDEX-0004-02, ANR-10-LABX-63), that of JS by Funda\c c\~ao para a Ci\^encia e a Tecnologia under contract CERN/FIS-PAR/0015/2017, that of EGF by that of EGF by Ministerio de Ciencia e Innovacion of Spain under project FPA2017-83814-P, Unidad de Excelencia Maria de Maetzu under project MDM-2016-0692 and the Paris-Saclay U., that of NY by JSPS Postdoctoral Fellowships for Research Abroad.
+The work of FD is supported by the ``Departments of Excellence 2018 - 2022" Grant awarded by the Italian Ministry of Education, University and Research (MIUR) (L.232/2016).